 Medigap Eligibility in Springfield If You Are Under 65

 While federal law does not require carriers to offer Medigap plans to those under the age of 65 but on disability, state law requires companies to offer at least one policy.
 Premiums for these policies are usually higher than premiums for people 65 and older.
 State law does require that insurance companies charge all disabled beneficiaries the same premium rates.
 If you are on Medicare Disability, you may also want to look into a Medicare Advantage plan.

 Can I have a Medigap plan and a Medicare Advantage plan at the same time?

-No. It is against the law to have both a Medigap plan and Medicare Advantage plan at the same time.
+No. It is against the law to have both a Medigap plan and a Medicare Advantage plan at the same time.
 This is an important factor to keep in mind when considering which plan to enroll in.
-Choosing one plan over the other can have long term consequences, so having an agent to assist in this decision can be highly beneficial.
+Choosing one plan over the other can have long-term consequences, so having an agent to assist in this decision can be highly beneficial.

 Applying for Medicare in Springfield, Missouri